 Almost everyone has experienced something challenging or life-changing.
 Some choose to keep these experiences private and would rather forget about them.
 Others choose to open up and share them with the world.
 The truth is, the most difficult experiences often shape peoples’ lives.
 These trials can lead to a sense of purpose and a desire to help others.
 Some people choose their career paths based upon their passion for a specific cause.

 By sharing their stories, birth mothers can make a major impact on the lives of others.
 There are many ways their testimony can help.
-Some birth mothers may fight to decrease the amount of unplanned pregnancies by educating young people on the topic.
+Some birth mothers may fight to decrease the number of unplanned pregnancies by educating young people on the topic.
 Some birth mothers may champion adoption over abortion by sharing the stories of their successful and happy adoptions.
 Others may advocate for birth parent rights, which are steadily improving.
 Some may offer a listening ear to ladies facing similar situations.
 Some may even pursue a career in counseling or social work.
 While helping others, birth mothers may realize that they are helping themselves as well.
 By speaking their truth and using it as a tool to help those in need, they are taking an important step towards their own healing.
 When a person owns their story (and all that goes along with it), it can be quite empowering.

 Placing a child for adoption is not something to be taken lightly.
 It can bring moments of both pride and guilt, laughter and tears, hope and uncertainty.
 Support and understanding are vital to the emotional well-being of a woman making an adoption plan.
 During the pregnancy, she needs to explore the pros and cons of all available options.
 When coming to a decision, she needs to be completely sure that the decision is her own—that she hasn’t been pressured or coerced into doing something she isn’t comfortable with.
 During the placement, she needs someone who can listen and comfort her, as well as being supportive of her decision.
 After the adoption has taken place, she needs a safe place to express both her joys and her sorrows.
 As time goes on and her healing progresses, she still needs to be surrounded with love and encouragement.
 Family, friends, birth mother groups, and counseling can all be members of an invaluable support system.
 Birth mothers are resilient, selfless, and incredibly strong, even more so when they have the support and resources they need.